Community Wellbeing - Privacy notice

 - Details of your legal status and documents (for example: capacity, power of attorney)

-- Details of your accommodation (type, layout, details of alarms fitted, accessibility etc.)
+- Details of your accommodation (such as type, layout, details of alarms fitted, accessibility)

 - Information regarding your social and economic status